SwArch-2025-1-2A/groups_ms/README.md

     go mod tidy
     ```

-4. Install the required SQLC modules by running the following command in the
+4. Generate the required SQLC modules by running the following command in the
    project directory:

     ```sh